Fiancée Visa to the United States

 - A variety of additional evidence showing Sharon is otherwise admissible.

 Around 1-2 months after filing the application with the Chicago Lockbox, Sharon will be scheduled for a biometrics appointment (fingerprinting for background check).

 Processing times vary depending on which office your petition is processed.
-Since the beginning of 2017, we have seen a slowdown with USCIS processing times for these and other cases.
-On average they are now taking around 6-8 months to schedule adjustment interviews.
 The main purpose of the interview is for the USCIS officer to determine whether John and Sharon are in a bona fide marriage and whether Sharon is otherwise admissible as a permanent resident.
 If the officer is satisfied, Sharon will obtain her conditional permanent resident card.